locnnil/workshop/docs/tutorial/index.rst

      ID  Status  Spawn               Ready               Summary
      34  Done    today at 11:32 GMT  today at 11:33 GMT  Launch "golang" workshop

-To learn what goes into launching a workshop, supply the ID of the change to the
+To find out what goes into launching a workshop, pass the ID of the change to the
 :ref:`tasks <ref_workshop_tasks>`
 command: